conan-io/docs/howtos/custom_generators.rst

 - Fork the conan codebase and write a built-in generator.
 Please make a pull request if possible to contribute it to the community.
 - Write a custom generator in a ``conanfile.py`` and manage it as a package.
-You can upload it to your own server and share with your team, or share with the world uploading it to conan.io.
+You can upload it to your own server and share with your team, or share with the world uploading it to bintray.
   You can manage it as a package, you can version it, overwrite it, delete it, create channels (testing/stable...), and the most important: bring it to your projects as a regular dependency.